How to Fall Asleep Instantly

-Do you wish you could turn off your thoughts as easily as the bedside light?
+Do you wish you could turn off your thoughts at night?

 Learning how to fall asleep instantly for most people means learning how to deal with an over-active mind.
 The aim of this article is to give you practical advice about how to do just that.